brootware/staging.github.io/_posts/2022-07-23-regex-performance-in-golang-and-rust-which-is-faster.md

 ## Running the benchmark

-The scripts are first run without compiled for 5 times and the results are averaged out to reduce any outliers.
+The scripts are first run without being compiled into a binary for 5 times and the results are averaged out to reduce any outliers.

 Next, I repeated the same process with compiled binaries for each language.
-(Do note that these binaries are compiled for release)
+Do note that these binaries are compiled for release, meaning all the debugging and other dependencies are stripped out.

 ## Results